dstrek/ember-simple-data/README.md

 var SD = require('ember-simple-data');
 ```

-First we need to create some store objects that houses our models.
+First we need to create some store objects that will house our models.
 Each store needs a unique name which we will use to reference it.
-IDs default to 'id' but you can specify which key on your objects you would like to use as an id, it obviously must be unique in your data set.
+The id keys on your models default to 'id' but you can specify which key to use instead, obviously it must be unique in your data set.

 ```js
 var users = SD.store.create({